arqavan94/Persian_NLP_Task/README.md

 - Sklearn-crfsuite (pos-tagger).
 - Using LSTM model.
 # Construct Parallel Data with the top-100 similar sentences
--Use laser embeddings to extract one vector per sentence.
+- Use laser embeddings to extract one vector per sentence.
--Use pytorch's off-the-shelf cosine similarity function to extract pairwise similarity.
+- Use pytorch's off-the-shelf cosine similarity function to extract pairwise similarity.